ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 that might be measured in whole seconds.
 This includes segment length or key frame intervals in video applications, but also includes timers for middleboxes; see {{Section 4.3 of ?RFC4787}}.
-Any repeating phenomenon at this interval is therefore unlikely to be due to other periodic effects.
+Any repeating phenomenon at a 67 second interval is therefore unlikely to be due to other periodic effects.

 A sample algorithm for ensuring adherance to throughput advice